2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 ## Link Agnosticism
 For the most part, DDX-RPC can be implemented on any reliable and persistent bidirectional data transmission system.
 So far, the DDX daemon only implements a TCP/TLS link.
 An HTTP/HTTPS link may eventually replace it to help with firewall issues.
+Furthermore, SCTP may provide a more reliable (although less available) solution than TCP.

 ### TCP/TLS Link
 At the low level, each DDX daemon opens a TCP server, by default on port 4388, to